sntioudis/papreca/README.md

 Documentation
 -------------
-For additional information (installation, dependencies, theory, algorithms, examples, and more) related to the PAPRECA software please visit our documentation page.
+For additional information (installation, dependencies, theory, algorithms, examples, and more) about PAPRECA please visit our [documentation pages](addlinkplease).

 Citing PAPRECA
 ---------------